This is part one of a case study on how to perform a packaging complaint investigation when packaging is found open by a customer.

 - “manpower” or people, and

-- review the device history record for the lot to make sure that the number of units rejected as part of normal in-process and final inspection did not exceed pre-established thresholds for monitoring of the sealing process
+- review the device history record for the lot to make sure that the number of units rejected as part of normal in-process and final inspection did not exceed pre-established thresholds for monitoring the sealing process

 - if retains of the lot are available, these might be retested to verify that the testing results after real-time aging remain acceptable

-- the maintenance and calibration records of the equipment for manufacture and for testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration
+- the maintenance and calibration records of the equipment for manufacture and testing may be reviewed to verify that no repairs were required and no equipment was identified as out-of-calibration

-Packaging Complaint Investigation when product IS returned
+Conducting investigations when product IS returned